Starting a Texas LLC

 - monthly maintenance fees (if any)

-Required Texas LLC paperwork: In order to open a business bank account for your Texas LLC, you’ll likely need to have the following documents:
+Required LLC paperwork: In order to open an LLC bank account, you’ll likely need to have the following documents:

 - Certificate of Formation (stamped and approved)

 - EIN Confirmation Letter from the IRS

 - Operating Agreement (usually not needed, but good to bring anyway)

 Tip: Call the bank ahead of time and double-check what documents are required.

 For more details, please see the following article: Business bank account for an LLC